CircuitCraft42/c-but-not/README.md

 ```

 The body of a label is where your program's behavior is.
-Before that, though, it's important to mention that labels are *not* functions.
+Before that, though, it's important to mention that labels are *not* functions,
+despite them superficially resembling C functions.
 When the end of a label is reached, control falls through to the next label
 in source file order.